kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelkeys-to-podaffinity/README.md

 https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->

-Yes.
-The tests to confirm the behavior on switching the feature gate will be added.
+No. But, the tests to confirm the behavior on switching the feature gate will be added.

 ### Rollout, Upgrade and Rollback Planning